openpeeps/madam/README.md

 - [x] Open Source under `MIT` license

 ## Why?
-Because Front-end Development or Design Prototyping phases should not depend on a back-end server or real data.
+Because Front-end Development or Design Prototyping phases should not depend on a heavy back-end server.
 Also, there is nothing really dedicated for Front-end Developers or Designers.
-Most people are using Node, which is a resource-hungry solution, requires lots of dependencies and time for setup.
+Most people are using NodeJS, which is a resource-hungry solution, requires lots of dependencies and time for setup 👎

-**💋 Madam is a command line interface server, compiled into a single 1MB binary file.
-Fully written in Nim language**
+<strong>💋 Madam is a command line interface server compiled into a single 1MB binary file ✨ Fully written in 👑 Nim language</strong>

 ## Installing
 Madam is currently available for **OS X** and **Linux distributions** only.
 You can compile Madam by yourself, or get a binary from /releases.